emaesen/vue-feathers-productivity-app/README.md

 - [ ] Deploy to cloud
   - [ ] Static (pre-rendered) + Lambda functions?
   - [ ] AWS?
 Netlify?
+  - [ ] For personal use: on mobile device using termux app?
 - [ ] Replace NeDB with Solid POD implementation

 ## Setup